 This part of the installation process was fairly straightforward.
 Don recommended mounting our motion sensor in our dining room, which also covers our front entryway.
 Then he got to work.

 Like other motion sensors we’ve used, he screwed it into a corner about 7 feet off the ground.
 All very standard.
 But first we set the Pet Detection sensitivity to low by flipping a toggle on the back of the sensor.
 If you have a dog at home — especially a big boy over 50 lbs. — we recommend you do the same.
-This will help to minimize false alarms.
-Can you spot our motion sensor below?
+Vivint is one of the best pet-friendly security systems, but you need to make those adjustments (or have your Smart Home Pro do it for you) to help minimize false alarms.

 FYI: Vivint doesn’t offer DIY home security kits.
 This makes sense to us, seeing that some of their equipment (like their outdoor camera) requires drilling and wiring.
 We can’t speak for everyone, but we’d rather not stress about installation when an expert can do it for a reasonable price.